-If you’ve ever felt compelled to take another bite, despite feeling full, the problem may not be a lack of self control.
+If you’ve ever felt compelled to take another bite, despite feeling full, the concern may not be a lack of self control.
 In fact, the issue may not even be with you at all as it’s very likely that an excitotoxin is the culprit.
 These non-essential amino acids stimulate or “excite” the umami or savory taste buds making food seem more flavorful than it really is.
 These compounds are abundant in most processed foods and restaurant meals, and many people are unknowingly consuming these compounds in large amounts on a daily basis.

 Know Your Food

-Despite public outcry, processed foods remain loaded with excitotoxins, all of which have been linked to brain cell death, infertility, problems with sexual development, violent behaviors, and hormonal disorders.
+Despite public outcry, processed foods remain loaded with excitotoxins, all of which have been linked to brain cell death, infertility, concerns with sexual development, violent behaviors, and hormonal disorders.
 Here’s a list of the 6 most dangerous excitotoxins you need to avoid.

 1. MSG (Monosodium Glutamate)